 You can configure how long you want to store your messages, based on index sets.
 You can see the configuration settings in the documentation.

 In Graylog, you have three options to select the timeframe of your search:

 - Absolute: a configurable time and date

 - Keyword: text that conveys a timeframe, such as “last week”

 The most commonly used search is the relative search.
 Typically, users search for data from the last X minutes/hours until now.
 However, when looking into historical data, the absolute search selecting specific dates is more important.
 You can also combine the two searches to search for the last seven days a year before and compare that to the relative search in the last seven days now.
 Having these two searches allows you to compare the near past with the historical data.
-This allows you to conduct trend analysis over a broader period of time than just the last few days.
-You can look at very specific timeframes or the entire last year, depending on how long your system collects and keeps the log messages.
+This allows you to conduct a trend analysis over a broader period than just the last few days.
+You can look at specific timeframes or the entire previous year, depending on how long your system collects and keeps the log messages.

 Working with historical data in Graylog is nearly the same as searching for the near real-time events of the last few minutes, making it easier and quicker to get a look into the past to inform us today.
 After all, as Alfred North Whitehead once said, “The only use of knowledge of the past is to equip us for the present.”
 Centralized log management lets you decide who can access log data without actually having access to the servers.
 You can also correlate data from different sources, such as the operating system, your applications, and the firewall.
-Another benefit is that user do not need to log in to hundreds of devices to find out what is happening.
+Another benefit is that the user does not need to log in to hundreds of devices to find out what is happening.
 You can also use data normalization and enhancement rules to create value for people who might not be familiar with a specific log type.